laserfun/laserfun/README.rst

 🐙 Unit tests
 ~~~~~~~~~~~~~
-To run the tests, go to the PyNLSE folder and run:
+To run the tests, go to the laserfun folder and run:

-    ``pytest nlse  -v  --cov=nlse``
+    ``pytest``

-Coverage can be checked with:
+Coverage can be checked by first installing pytest-cov with:

+     ``pip install pytest pytest-cov``

+Then, run the tests with:

+    ``pytest -v --cov=laserfun``

+and use:

     ``coverage html``